 We start the walk at the Cepsa gasolinera (petrol station) on the LZ30 just outside of Teguise, the old capital of Lanzarote.

-There are a few other options to start this walk but I have chosen this one because it offers the most simple route, without too many confusing turns.
+There are a few other options to start this walk, but I have chosen this one because it offers the simplest route, without too many confusing turns.
 Also, there is usually plenty of parking at the side of the gasolinera, unless you come on market day.

 The minor road immediately opposite the gasolinera is called the Avenida de las Amapolas, and you’ll need to continue along it until the end, bearing right and carrying on as it crosses Calle Malvarosa and turns into a dirt track.

 Within a few minutes of walking, you will see a signpost indicating no vehicles permitted unless they belong to residents.
 Take the dirt track to the right of the signpost heading over towards some structures built out of volcanic rock.